List of video game genres: Shooter games

+First-person shooters

-Shooters, aside from subgenre classifications, can be further classified by their perspective of play.
-First-person shooters are played within the protagonist's perspective; they often include a heads-up display showing key information such as the current health of the protagonist.
-In third-person shooters, the protagonist's body can be seen fully; the environment is rendered from a distance.
+First-person shooters are played within the protagonist's perspective.
+They often include a heads-up display showing key information such as the current health of the protagonist.
+In third-person shooters, the protagonist's body can be seen fully.
+The environment is rendered from a distance.
 Some shooters incorporate both perspectives.

+Hero shooters

 Hero shooters are either first- or third-person multiplayer shooters that emphasize pre-designed "hero" characters, with each possessing distinctive abilities and/or weapons that are specific to them.
 Hero shooters strongly encourage teamwork between players on a team, guiding players to select effective combinations of hero characters and coordinate the use of hero abilities during a match.
 Outside of a match, players have the ability to customize the appearance of the heroes but with no other in-game effects.
 Hero shooters are inspired by the multiplayer online battle arena genre, and popular team-based shooters like Team Fortress 2.
 Examples of hero shooters include Overwatch, Paladins, Apex Legends, and Valorant.

+Light gun shooters

-Light gun shooters are controlled with a gun-shaped controller; light guns function via a light sensor, hence the name "light gun".
+Light gun shooters are controlled with a gun-shaped controller.
+Light guns function via a light sensor, hence the name "light gun".
 The technology has been used as early as the 1920s for shooter games, although electronic video gaming did not exist at that time.
+A popular light gun shooter is Duck Hunt.